frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/topic.md

 <!-- add-breadcrumbs -->
 # Topic

-**A Topic is a sub unit of a Course and will contain all the contents related to the topic.**
+**A Topic is a subunit of a Course and will contain all the contents related to the topic.**

 E.g., Under the program Economics Major, the course Mathematical Methods in Economics would be course whereas, within the course 'Linear Algebra' would be a topic.